Messenger (Andor): Plot

 In 2BBY, Wilmon Paak returns to the rebel base Yavin IV and greets Cassian Andor and Bix Caleen.
 He attempts to recruit Cassian on a rebel mission to assassinate Dedra Meero on Ghorman, where he was positioned by Luthen Rael.
 Cassian is reluctant due to Rael's involvement, having lost trust in him, despite Dedra's involvement in Ferrix's destruction and the death of Wilmon's father.

-Later, Bix Caleen is intrigued by a supposed force healer on the rebel base, despite Cassian's cynicism and disbelief in the force's existence, she brings him to see the healer to treat a blaster wound on his shoulder which has not healed.
+Later, Bix Caleen is intrigued by a supposed Force healer on the rebel base, despite Cassian's cynicism and disbelief in the Force's existence, she brings him to see the healer to treat a blaster wound on his shoulder which has not healed.
 The healer seems to sense Cassian and treats his wound, privately telling Bix that she feels a great burden on him, and that he will be a messenger.
 Cassian discovers his wound has improved, and though he is upset when Bix informs him of the healer's message, he is moved to join Wilmon.
 General Davits Draven warns Cassian about his unauthorized trips.
 Vel Sartha, prompted by Draven, visits Bix after Cassian has left.
 She confides in Bix about her dealings with grief and feeling of freedom without Rael, as well as emphasizing Cassian's importance to the rebellion.

 Mon Mothma and her aide, Erskin Semaj, meet with Ghorman senator Oran, who thanks Mothma for her support of his planet, but confides that Imperial presence is too strong and the situation too dangerous.
 Dedra Meero discusses with Lio Partagaz the increased stability of the Ghorman Front, but he orders her to continue with the intended plan, as the Empire has decided to move forward with the extraction of Ghorman's resources in the following days.
 (Note: As discussed in "One Year Later".)
 Imperial Captain Kaido is stationed on Ghorman to implement the Imperial takeover of the planet.
 Syril Karn is prevented from meeting Meero, but later talks to her privately and denies the accusations of outside agitators, which she claims Kaido is there to investigate.
 He demands to know the truth, but she instead kisses him and leaves.

-Ghorman Front leader Carro Rylanz wishes to continue the groups peaceful approach to resistance, whilst other members - lead by his daughter Enza - wish to make a public stand.
+Ghorman Front leader Carro Rylanz wishes to continue the groups peaceful approach to resistance, whilst other members—led by his daughter Enza—wish to make a public stand.
 They are calmed by Lezine, who reminds them of their identity as the Ghor.
 Karn later approaches Enza at night and tells her Imperials believe outside agitators are involved.
 She slaps him for his betrayal of the rebellion and leaves.
 Cassian and Wilmon arrive on Ghorman where they split up for protection.
 Cassian checks into the same hotel as the previous year, where the porter, Thela, recognizes him but does not expose his deception.
 Wilmon returns to the Ghorman Front, with whom he has become insulated, and reunites with his girlfriend Dreena.
 Andor uses a scope mount to watch Meero in her office through his hotel window.